Lenny Stern: SS+K

 Founded as Shepardson Stern & Kaminsky, the firm was soon noted for its unique approach to marketing communications, which they described as "an integrated approach – a political way of thinking about communications."
 Stern clarified the lessons that politics could teach corporate marketers: "With politics you face a diverse set of audiences.
 There is a set time period, there is a need to focus, unify the message, understand the landscape.
 In the end, you either win or lose."

 SS+K promotional programs typically go beyond simply making ads for their clients.
 For example, the agency's first client was Time Warner, which with the emergence of Internet technology was planning to expand its cable service into then-groundbreaking areas like video on demand and digital video recording.
 Stern and his partners felt that there was no way for Time Warner to succeed as a visionary company without first rectifying the strongly negative attitudes consumers held about the poor quality of the cable company's customer service.
 They proposed an on-time service guarantee – if Time Warner missed a customer appointment, the customer would get a free month of service – and developed advertising meant to disarm consumers' skepticism.
 Using the tagline "We just might surprise you," the TV ad campaign depicted typically unflappable New Yorkers unfazed by all manner of preposterous circumstances, like real lions on the steps of the New York Public Library, yet being dumbfounded by the suggestion of a cable company honoring its customer service promises.
 As documented in Victoria Clarke's book Lipstick on a Pig: Winning In the No-Spin Era by Someone Who Knows the Game (2006), the idea not only worked for Time Warner, but service guarantees became a staple of the cable industry.

 Over the following years, the agency added a continuous stream of cachet clients, including General Motors, Ralph Lauren, Allstate, Pfizer, Honest Tea and dozens more.
-The company continues to add top-tier clients to its roster, with JW Marriott, The New Yorker magazine, Starbucks, Wells Fargo, Fresh Direct – and most recently Sirius XM and Comcast – all signing with the agency since 2014.
+The company continues to add top-tier clients to its roster, with JW Marriott, The New Yorker magazine, Starbucks, Wells Fargo, Fresh Direct – and most recently SiriusXM and Comcast – all signing with the agency since 2014.